 By Jeré Longman

-After surviving World War II as a girl in Scotland, sometimes zipped into a one-piece garment called a siren suit and hastened into a bomb shelter built by her father, Christine Grant took up sports.
+After surviving World War II as a girl in Scotland, sometimes zipped into a one-piece garment called a and hastened into a bomb shelter built by her father, Christine Grant took up sports.
 From that point, she often said, she could not imagine her life without them.

 Iowa did not state a cause of death, but colleagues said that Grant had experienced chronic breathing difficulties.